-For most of my life, I had the crazy fear that if I told of something I wanted to do, I would fail at it.
+For most of my life, I was afraid that if I told someone about something I wanted to do, I would fail at it.

-For example, if I said, “My blog will be successful!”, it would mean unequivocal failure.
-Because by asserting it, I was being overly confident and thus willing myself to fail.
+For example, if I said, “My blog will be successful!” it would mean unequivocal failure.
+Because by declaring it, I was being overly confident, and thus inviting failure.

-I was being cocky, tempting fate, being pretentious.
+I was being arrogant, tempting fate, and pretentious.

-I am not confident where my understanding came from?
-My generation, schooling, morality, my internal fears, all the above?
+I am not sure where my understanding came from?
+My generation, schooling, my internal fears, all the above?

 Murphy’s Law was a popular phrase in the 80s; anything that can go wrong will go wrong.
-I think I applied it too much within my life.
+I think I applied it too much to my life.

-I am now working on rewiring my subconscious.
+I’m now working on rewiring my subconscious mind.

-Telling myself that I can have all the things I have told myself for years that I couldn’t have.
+Telling myself that I can have everything I’ve been telling myself for years that I can’t.

-For all those years I felt I couldn’t have those things, I fell into self-pity because I watched other people getting what they wanted in their lives.
+For years, I believed I couldn’t have those things.
+I became engulfed in self-pity as I observed others getting what they wanted in their lives.

-It’s been a while since I wrote my first univers-ism post, but I talked about owning up to some things in my past.
+It’s been a while since I wrote my first univers-ism post, but I mentioned owning up to mistakes in my past.

-Because of the betrayals I had pointed out in that post, and because I had not forgiven those betrayals, patterns had developed in my life and because of those patterns, I became competitive.
+Because of the betrayals I had mentioned in that post, and because I had not forgiven those betrayals, patterns had developed in my life, and as a result of those patterns, I became competitive.

 Little things became bigger things.

-With every job loss, money issue, health problem, friendship loss, I fell deeper and deeper and deeper into self-pity.
+With each job loss, money issue, health problem, and friendship loss, I sank deeper into self-pity.

-Once you’re in a place of pity, it is easy to keep finding more self-pity, and it’s harder to get out of it.
+When you’re in a state of self-pity, it is easy to keep finding more, and it’s even more difficult to come out of it.

-My therapist gently suggested all of this when we were deep in therapy before the pandemic hit.
+My therapist gently suggested all of this when I was deep in therapy before the pandemic hit.

-Four months into the pandemic, I had to quit therapy.
-I lied to her and said it was triggering me doing the sessions from home and that I needed a break.
+Four months into the pandemic, I had to discontinue therapy.
+I lied to my therapist, telling her it was triggering me doing the sessions from home and that I needed a break.
 That my migraines were getting worse.

 But the real reason was that I didn’t want to own up to some revelations we were getting close to.
-We don’t want to be told what we don’t prefer to hear.
+I didn’t want to be told anything I didn’t want to hear.
+I was in denial.

 It was after I entered menopause, three months after starting on an antidepressant, when I began my soul homework.
 I had just turned my book over to my friend to edit, and I desired a distraction.
 I didn’t go looking for the soul homework; it showed up looking for me.

-I am now filled with so much happiness; I wasn’t for a very long time.
+I am now filled with much more joy, which I haven’t felt for a very long time.
 I needed this soul homework.

-But I need to work on it daily because there is still work to be done.
+However, I must continue to work on myself on a daily basis because there is still work to be done.

-I feel I will need to continue this work for the rest of my life and I am okay with that agreement. 🙂
+I believe I will need to continue doing this work for the rest of my life, and I am fine with that.

-I have been putting to use my new thoughts from lessons I have learned through my soul searching, and it has been helping me work through so much emotional muck.
+I’ve been putting to use my new thoughts from lessons I have learned through my soul searching, and it’s been helping me work through a lot of emotional muck.
 I haven’t been in a place of pity for months, and it is like inhaling fresh air for the first time.

-I still have moments where I want to go to that place of feeling sorry for myself, but it doesn’t feel good.
-It never felt good to be clear.
+I still have moments when I want to go to that place of feeling sorry for myself, but it doesn’t feel good.
+It never felt good, to be clear.
 Feeling sorry for myself always felt like shit.
 But when I was in it, I didn’t realize I was doing it.
 It was just a part of who I was.

-Lately, I have been authentically happy for other people when good things happen to them.
-I can’t tell you how happy this makes me, selfishly.
+Lately, I have been genuinely happy for other people when good things happen to them.
+I can’t tell you how pleased this makes me, selfishly.
 It’s okay to be selfishly happy.
 It’s still happiness.

 All of this has taken a lot of the pain out of my life.
 Literally.
 It has cut my migraines in half since arriving at this realization.